rapidbenjamin/python-flask-web-api-demo/README.md

 #### Security :
 	You may have some sensitive variables that should not be publicly shared, such as passwords and secret keys.
-	These can be put in an secrets/config.py file, which will not be pushed to version control.
+	These can be put in an instance/config.py file, which will not be pushed to version control.
+	(Flask dedicated folder for that must be named "instance")

 #### How to use it: